erpnext/foundation/foundation/www/docs/user/manual/en/support/support_reports.md

 ### Support Hours
-This report provide the information about the time slot along with the count of issues has been reported during the slot daywise.
+This report provide the information about the time slot along with the count of issues has been reported during the slot day wise.

 > Support > Reports > Support Hours